Tell us what you are searching for e.g. School Leavers...

 • Work experience

-Industry experience is designed to further develop and enhance skills being taught during vocational sessions and is an important part of the study program.
+Work experience is designed to further develop and enhance the skills being taught during your college practical sessions and is an important part of the course ahead of starting your career.

 • English and maths

-The benefits of improving your skills in these qualifications are not to be underestimated and can lead to better employment prospects and higher earning potential in your chosen career.
+The benefits of improving these skills are not to be underestimated as they can help lead to better employment prospects and higher earning potential in your chosen career.

 • Other important information